 9. Jesus Presented to the Crowd by Pontus Pilate

-On the western facade, that of passion, Josep Maria Subirachs carved around 100 figures including Jesus being presented to the crowd by Pontus Pilate.
+On the western side, the Facade of Passion, Josep Maria Subirachs carved around 100 figures, including Jesus being presented to the crowd by Pontus Pilate.

-Jewish elders were frustrated with the “fanatic” prophet claiming to be the son of god and demanded his death.
-Pilate would most of all be looking for peace as the Romans didn’t care as much about the local religions in the provinces and focused more on control.
-Subirachs does a great job keeping in line with Gaudí design but implementing his own style.
+Jewish elders were frustrated with the prophet claiming to be the son of God and demanded his death.
+Pilate would have sought peace because the Romans didn’t care as much about the local religions in the provinces and focused more on control.
+Subirachs did an incredible job keeping in line with Gaudí’s design while implementing his own style.

 8. The Nativity Facade (Eastern Side)

-There is also more detail than only the birth of Christ as a human being.
+There’s also more detail than only the birth of Christ as a human being.
 This facade includes animals and plants as part of the “birth” of God’s world as a whole creation.
-You will notice as well that the angels are without wings, since Gaudí believed they were unnecessary.
+You’ll also notice that the angels are without wings—Gaudí believed they were unnecessary.

 Popular Barcelona Tours